meric2/Image-processing-opencv/README.md

-# image-processing-opencv
+# Image processing with opencv
-The implementations of some openCV methods in Python
+This repository contains the implementations of some openCV methods in Python to process and filter an image through the codes I wrote in image-processing course.